 Visit Donzenac (Limousin, France)

-Located in the Correze department, the town of Donzenac has 2310 inhabitants and is at 10 kilometres from Brive-la-Gaillarde, in the Limousin region of southern France.
+Located in the Correze department, the small town of Donzenac is 10 kilometres north of Brive-la-Gaillarde in the Limousin region of southern France.

-We arrived at Donzenac at the beginning of August, when the town was holding its annual two-day medieval festival – a true journey back in time, with the streets filled with entertainers, jugglers, dancers, and various other spectacles, and people wearing traditional medieval costumes.
-There were also storytellers, minstrels, and demonstrations of traditional trades and crafts, and the chance for children to participate in various activities.
-The medieval festival ended with a traditional feast.
+We arrived at Donzenac at the beginning of August, when the town was holding its annual two-day medieval festival.
+This festival is a true journey back in time, with the streets filled with entertainers, jugglers, dancers and various other spectacles, and people wearing traditional medieval costumes.
+There are also storytellers, minstrels and demonstrations of traditional trades and crafts, and the chance for children to participate in various activities.
+The medieval festival ends with a traditional feast.

 In Donzenac, as in much of the region, the roofs of the houses have a peculiarity – they are in blue-grey slate, rather than the red clay tiles that are more usual in the southern half of France.
 The slate for these tiles is quarried, as it has been for 300 years, in the neighbouring hamlet of Travassac.

-The quarry can be visited – the enormous rocks (known as the Pans de Travassac) create an interesting a fascinating landscape, with crevasses up to 100 metres deep.
+The quarry can be visited – the enormous rocks (known as the Pans de Travassac) create an interesting and fascinating landscape with crevasses up to 100 metres deep.
 Your exploration will take you across suspended footbridges and up staircases carved into the rock.
 There is also a small exhibition and museum showing the history and techniques used in a slate quarry.

 Eau de Noix

-There is also a drink that is local to the area around Donzenac – ‘eau de noix’, made using a recipe handed down from generation to generation.
-As a base the recipe uses walnuts that are still green and in their shells, eau de vie, wine and sugar – our friends offered us some to try and it was delicious!
-Even better it apparently has medicinal qualities…
+There is a drink that is local to the area around Donzenac called ‘eau de noix’ and made using a recipe handed down from generation to generation.
+As a base the recipe uses walnuts that are still green and in their shells, eau de vie, wine and sugar.
+Our friends offered us some to try and it was delicious, and even better it apparently has medicinal qualities!